 - 3. Due to their strategic economic importance these sites are designated as Protected Employment Areas under Policy DM41. - 4.
-Proposals within the Class E use class, which are ancillary to a B2 or B8 use will normally be supported.
-All other proposals for Class E or Sui Generis uses must be compliant with Policy DM41. - 5.
-Development proposals on these sites will be required to: - (a) Meet the site-specific policy requirements, which follow the supporting text. - (b) Address the design principles set out in Policy DM16 and any other relevant policies in the Pendle Local Plan, or an adopted Neighbourhood Plan. - 6.
-Flood risk from all sources should be considered from an early stage through the design process, ensuring that any potential risk is not increased or displaced (Policies SP07, DM02(a) and DM02(b)).
+Proposals for other uses will be considered in accordance with the requirements of Policy DM41. - 5.
+Development proposals on these sites will be required to: - (a) Meet the site-specific policy requirements, which follow the Policy Justification. - (b) Address the design principles set out in Policy DM16 and any other relevant policies in the Pendle Local Plan, or an adopted Neighbourhood Plan.